 The Yang family

-These inspiring migrant stories feature the Yang family who made it their mission to recycle and reduce plastic waste.
-Ms. Yang’s parents are living with them and are helping with the motel business that the family owns and operates.
+These inspiring migrant stories feature the Yang family, who have made it their mission to recycle and reduce plastic waste.
+Ms. Yang’s parents live with them and help with the family’s motel business.

-Installing solar panels have cut their monthly bills significantly, which also helps to pay off initial investment on the solar panel.
-Ms. Yang’s mother is passionate about being sustainable, a trait she acquired and brought with her from China.
+Installing solar panels has cut their monthly bills significantly, which also helps to pay off the initial investment in solar panels.
+Ms. Yang’s mother is passionate about sustainability, a trait she acquired and brought from China.
 They grew up with a lack of food.

-Mrs Yang raises chickens in the summer and uses its manure to fertilise her lush vegetable garden.
-For the Yang family adapting to climate change means building resilience and becoming sustainable.
+Mrs Yang raises chickens in the summer, using their manure to fertilise her lush vegetable garden.
+Adapting to climate change means building resilience and becoming sustainable for the Yang family.

 Manjot Kaur

-Manjot Kaur is a student in Sydney and migrated with her family from India.
-Her active participation in climate advocacies in school and community has inspired her parents, and now they are supporting her advocacy and has even bought a hybrid vehicle.
+Manjot Kaur is a student in Sydney who immigrated with her family from India.
+Her active participation in climate advocacy in school and the community has inspired her parents, who now support her advocacy and have bought a hybrid vehicle.

 Kim Nguyen

 Kim Nguyen is a Vietnamese-born bakery owner from Melbourne who refuses to buy food that has travelled from long distances.
-Instead, she took advantage of the community gardens to grow her food and preserving it.
-The IPCC has been urging countries to tackle their food waste to bring down emissions, and by growing her food, Kim is helping reduce GHG emissions.
+Instead, she used the community gardens to grow and preserve her food.
+The IPCC has been urging countries to tackle their food waste to bring down emissions, and by increasing her food, Kim is helping reduce GHG emissions.

 Abdul Bhuiyan